iobio-zjut/DeepAAAssembly/README.md

 ## 3.📦**Data Preparation**
 ### **Download Data**

-- The antibody–antigen complex structure database used by DeepAAAssembly can be accessed from [**SAbDab**](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab)
+- The antibody-antigen complex structure database used by DeepAAAssembly can be accessed from [**SAbDab**](https://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/sabdab)

 You can choose structures with **IMGT** numbering for download and obtain the corresponding annotation file **`summary.tsv`**.